Are they the same thing? No, they are not, as I will try to explain.

 Conservatism proper is a legitimate, probably necessary, and certainly widespread attitude of opposition to drastic change.
 It has, since the French Revolution, for a century and a half played an important role in European politics.
 Until the rise of socialism its opposite was liberalism.
 There is nothing corresponding to this conflict in the history of the United States, because what in Europe was called “liberalism” was here the common tradition on which the American polity had been built: thus the defender of the American tradition was a liberal in the European sense.
 This already existing confusion was made worse by the recent attempt [by William F. Buckley Jr. et al.] to transplant to America the European type of conservatism, which, being alien to the American tradition, has acquired a somewhat odd character….

-Let me now state what seems to me the decisive objection to any conservatism which deserves to be called such.
-It is that by its very nature it cannot offer an alternative to the direction in which we are moving [i.e., toward socialism].
+… [The European type of conservatism] by its very nature … cannot offer an alternative to the direction in which we are moving [i.e., toward socialism].
 It may succeed by its resistance to current tendencies in slowing down undesirable developments, but, since it does not indicate another direction, it cannot prevent their continuance.
 It has, for this reason, invariably been the fate of conservatism to be dragged along a path not of its own choosing.
-The tug of war between conservatives and progressives can only affect the speed, not the direction, of contemporary developments.
-But, though there is a need for a “brake on the vehicle of progress,” I personally cannot be content with simply helping to apply the brake.
-What the liberal must ask, first of all, is not how fast or how far we should move, but where we should move.
-In fact, he differs much more from the collectivist radical of today than does the conservative.
-While the last generally holds merely a mild and moderate version of the prejudices of his time, the liberal today must more positively oppose some of the basic conceptions which most conservatives share with the socialists….
+The tug of war between conservatives and progressives can only affect the speed, not the direction, of contemporary developments….

 This fear of trusting uncontrolled social forces is closely related to two other characteristics of conservatism: its fondness for authority and its lack of understanding of economic forces.
 Since it distrusts both abstract theories and general principles, it neither understands those spontaneous forces on which a policy of freedom relies nor possesses a basis for formulating principles of policy.
 Order appears to the conservative as the result of the continuous attention of authority, which, for this purpose, must be allowed to do what is required by the particular circumstances and not be tied to rigid rule.
 A commitment to principles presupposes an understanding of the general forces by which the efforts of society are co-ordinated, but it is such a theory of society and especially of the economic mechanism that conservatism conspicuously lacks….